-A number of issues affect how well different tears heal -
+A number of issues affect how well different meniscus tears heal:

 On the inner thin edge of the meniscus, however, the blood vessels do not penetrate at all.
 The cells of the meniscus in this region are dependent on any nourishment they can get from the joint fluid.
 Tears here do not heal.
 In this area tears are referred to as 'white-on-white' implying a lack of blood vessels on both sides of the tear.

 Tears in-between these two regions are referred to as 'red-on-white'.
 They may heal, but not necessarily.

 Tears tend to render the knee bio-mechanically unstable and an unhealed tear gets subjected to repeated stress.
 Tears can propagate, sometimes forming a long loose bit (a 'bucket handle' or a loose flap) which can catch in the joint and lock it, causing damage to the vulnerable joint cartilage it is meant to protect.
 The larger the tear gets, the greater the alteration in joint mechanics.

 Some anatomical areas are harder to treat than others, such as the anterior and posterior horns.
 Tears in both areas are frequent and access is difficult.
 Root tears, root avulsions and ramp lesions have only relatively recently been fully appreciated, and not all knee surgeons have the skills to repair them.

 Horizontal tears are also a particular problem - they tend to extend deep into the substance of the meniscus and it is hard to trim to healthy areas without going right to the all-important outer rim.
 Blood clots may be sewn into the prepared defect or tissue adhesives may be tried.
 Horizontal tears may also be associated with meniscal cysts.